 Terms of employment

-Salary issues and extensions
+Salary increase and extensions

 In addition to extension on the grounds of teaching duties carried out at the department, extension is also granted for sick leave and parental leave.
 Also some types of authorised leave of absence, but not all, can give rise to an extension (check in advance with the director of doctoral studies or the human resources manager).
 There are also rules for extension of an employment period due to elected office within student organisations and bodies in which students are represented.